HowTo: pxlBlck – Install and configure the pxlBlck plugin

 Configure WiFi access data

-After you have transferred the firmware to your ESP8266 or ESP32, you must first configure the WiFi access data for your WiFi.
-Because this is the only way your pxlBlck can receive and display event messages or the time.
+After you have transferred the firmware to your ESP8266 or ESP32, you must first configure the WLAN access data for your WLAN.
+This is the only way your pxlBlck can receive and display event messages or the time.

-How you can transfer the WiFi access data in ESPEasy (ie your programmed pxlBlck) is described in the article ESPEasy – Compiling firmware, flashing and configuring WLAN access data
+How you can transfer the WLAN access data to ESPEasy (i.e. your programmed pxlBlck) is described in the article ESPEasy - Compile firmware, flash and configure WLAN access data described

-Personally, I find it easiest to configure the access data via the serial interface.
-You can find information about this under the following link: https://nerdiy.de/howto-espeasy-firmware-flashen/#WLAN-Zugangsdaten_ueber_die_serielle_Schnittstelle_konfigurieren
+I personally find it easiest to configure the access data via the serial interface.
+You can find information on this under the following link: https://nerdiy.de/howto-espeasy-firmware-flashen/#WLAN-Zugangsdaten_ueber_die_serielle_Schnittstelle_konfigurieren

-After you have transferred the WiFI access data to your pxlBlck, you first have to activate the pxlBlck and configure it correctly.
+After you have transferred the WLAN access data to your pxlBlck, you must first activate the pxlBlck and configure it correctly.
 The easiest way to do this is via the ESPEasy web menu.

-To do this, enter the IP address of your pxlBlck in the address line of your browser.
-How you can find out the IP address of devices in your network is described in the article Show / find out the IP address of the devices in the network.
+To do this, enter the IP address of your pxlBlck in the address bar of your browser.
+How you can find out the IP address of devices in your network is described in the article Display/find out the IP address of the devices in the network described.

 After you have entered the IP address in the address bar, you should land on the overview page shown.

 All configured devices are listed in the overview that now appears.
-Since you (very likely) have not yet configured any devices, this list is of course empty.
+As you (very probably) have not yet configured any devices, this list is of course empty.

 To activate the pxlBlck plugin, click on the first "Edit" button (area marked in red).